Email:

 Native regeneration under mature pine, Gisborne.
 Photos: Meg Graeme

 This Tāne’s Tree Trust research programme aims to inform the transitioning of exotic forest to native forest.
-Results, including management prescriptions and recommendations which will be freely and widely disseminated to landowners, forest owners, forest managers, policymakers and regulators.
+Results, including management prescriptions and recommendations, will be freely and widely disseminated to landowners, forest owners, forest managers, policymakers and regulators.

-● Analyse existing data sets of native understory development and forest characteristics within existing plantation forests to better understand these forests and necessary management.
+• Analyse existing LUCAS data to assess native understory development and forest characteristics within plantation forests to better understand these forests and necessary management to encourage a transition.

-● Establish a nationally relevant network of permanent sample plots to inform carbon and forestry models and to empirically refine management practices.
+• Establish a nationally relevant network of permanent sample plots to inform carbon and biodiversity forestry models and to empirically refine management practices.

-● Model the dynamics of transitional forest for a range of contexts and management objectives (e.g., growth, successional change, and carbon profiles).
+• Model the dynamics of transitional forest for a range of contexts and management objectives (e.g., growth, biodiversity/successional change, and carbon profiles).

-● Produce guidelines to manage transitions from exotic forest to native forest highlighting the key factors to address and interventions necessary.
+• Produce guidelines to manage transitions from exotic pine forest to native forest, highlighting the key factors to address and interventions necessary.

 Background